-Like other platforms and exchanges that use blockchain technology, Stellar is a decentralized system spread across multiple servers.
+Like other decentralized platforms and exchanges that use blockchain technology, Stellar is spread across multiple servers.
 This means that the activity carried out on Stellar is not monitored by a singular source.

 Stellar began in 2014 when Jed McCaleb left Ripple, a platform he co-founded, to create a new financial system.
 McCaleb and former lawyer Joyce Kim launched Stellar as a platform for the everyday user.
 Soon after, Stripe’s CEO collaborated with McCaleb and Kim to create the nonprofit Stellar Development Foundation.

 What Are Stellar Lumens?